SilasReinagel/silasreinagel.github.io/_posts/2021-06-17-4-levels-of-customer-service.md

 ## Level 1 - Manually Help Customers Solve Their Problems

 Your company cares about your customers.
 Your processes and product aren't perfect, but you ensure that you have people available to help your customers with their problems, and that you have plenty of availability.
-You respond to messages and requests are prompty as possible.
+You respond to messages and requests as promptly as possible.

 **Common Traits:**
 - Highly available employees